kjossul/kjossul.github.io/_posts/2025-02-20-cotd-analysis.md

 So, where exactly did this decline start?
 Can Nadeo really do anything about it?
 This first article aims to analyze raw numbers, and potentially discuss alternatives to the pure knockout format in light of the success of the recent [RedBull Faster](https://liquipedia.net/trackmania/Red_Bull_Faster){:target="_blank"} competition.
 In a future part 2 of this series, I'll try to delve more into TOTD maps themselves.
 ## COTD History

 First COTD was on 2nd Nov 2020, and reruns got introduced on 10th Aug 2021.
-To promote the game, Nadeo also allowed free to play users to enter in the following COTDs:
+To promote the game, Nadeo also allowed free to play users to enter in the following COTDs (thanks to Kuba for helping me gather these dates!):

 | Date(s)                  | Promotion        | Date(s)                  | Promotion                |
 |--------------------------|------------------|--------------------------|--------------------------|